zeyadwaheed/zeyadwaheed/README.md

 - 📚 Always eager to explore and master new features.
 - 🧠 Driven by a passion for solving complex problems.
-- 💻 Enthusiastic about ML, DL, and back-end web development, with a special love for Node.js.
+- 💻 Enthusiastic about back-end web development, with a focus on Node.js, and a strong interest in ML and DL.
 - 🔭 Bringing my experience as a TA at the Faculty of Engineering, Alexandria.
 - 📫 Let’s connect!
 Reach me at zeyadwaheed14@gmail.com.